 “You are the sky.
 Everything else – it’s just the weather.”
 Pema Chödrön

 In addition to impacting your thoughts and emotions, anxiety can show up somatically through fatigue, insomnia, and muscle tension; and, is also linked to higher levels of IBS (Irritable Bowel Syndrome) and GERD (Gastroesophageal Reflux Disease).
 While anxiety can become a habit in which we become stuck in our body’s danger response system, despite the lack of any true danger, it can be unlearned and managed.
 We all experience anxiety from time to time as a natural part of life, but when it becomes more frequent and forceful, it’s important to learn the skills you need to reclaim your peace.
-How that is accomplished is tailored to your needs and strengths, but usually involves a combination of talk therapy, CBT (cognitive behavioral therapy) techniques, breathwork, grounding exercises, and mindfulness.
+How that is accomplished is tailored to your needs and strengths, but usually involves a combination of talk therapy, ACT (Acceptance & Commitment Therapy), CBT (cognitive behavioral therapy) techniques, breathwork, grounding exercises, and mindfulness.

 Personal growth & life transitions